tamtran2885/postman_workflows_with_dropbox_apis/README.md

 #### 2. Running collections on the command line with Newman

 According to the materials, we can use Newman to run collection with file uploads.
-However, how can I keep updating the token which will be expired a certain period of time ?
+However, how can I keep updating the token which will be expired after a certain period of time ?

 ## Reference: